zooko/hash-function-survey/preimage-attacks-color.rst

    * *comp*: approximate computation required for the attack
    * *mem*: approximate memory required for the attack

-.. [*] Cycles per byte Panama were taken from on ebash's amd64-h9ivy_,
+.. [*] Cycles per byte for Panama were taken from on ebash's
-       4096-byte blocks, median measurement, except for Panama, which is not measured on ebash.
-For Panama, I measured it on my laptop (an Intel(R) Core(TM) i5-3427U, which is similar to the ebash h9ivy machine) with Crypto++ v5.6.2's implementation of Panama.
-I also measured MD5, SHA-1, SHA-256, SHA-512, SHA-3-256, SHA-3-512, Tiger, Whirlpool, and RIPEMD-160 on my machine and confirmed that their measurements on my machine were similar to the measurements posted from amd64-h9ivy_.
+       amd64-h9ivy_, 4096-byte blocks, median measurement, except for Panama, which is not measured on ebash.
+XXX this sentence is fucked up For Panama, I measured it
+       on my laptop (an Intel(R) Core(TM) i5-3427U, which is similar to the ebash h9ivy machine) with Crypto++ v5.6.2's implementation of Panama.
+I also measured MD5, SHA-1, SHA-256, SHA-512, SHA-3-256,
+       SHA-3-512, Tiger, Whirlpool, and RIPEMD-160 on my machine and confirmed that their measurements on my machine were similar to the measurements posted from amd64-h9ivy_.

 .. | Snefru-3 [3]_  |      |          |     | :r:`no`    | 2²⁹  | 2⁰  |       | :r:`no`    | 2⁵⁶  | 2⁰  |       |
 .. +----------------+      |          +-----+------------+------+-----+       +------+-----+------+-----+       +